Return to Home,

 into and out of the missile.
 Antennas 2 and 4 were connected to the missile receivers.

-Antennas 1 and 3 were connected to the missile magnetron which was fired when
+Antennas 1 and 3 were connected to the missile magnetron which generated a pulse

-magnetron generated a peak power of 320 watts from the feedhorns.
+of 320 watts peak power to the feedhorns.

 The MTR actually tracked the missile transmitted pulse, not the (much weaker)